elainewijaya/fishmapping/README.md

-# fishmap
+# Fish map
-Curves that model animals' movements
+we r creating curves that model animals' movements